 Yes.
 Children under the age of three (3) travel free on the ferry; however, they MUST obtain a ticket for travel.

-There are few restrictions, among these propane gases and flammable liquids.
+There are few restrictions, among these propane gases and flammable liquids

 Yes, they can be accommodated on the vessels.
 However, the Health and Safety Office located at the Port of Spain and Scarborough Ferry Terminals must be notified in advance.

 Materials can be transported on trucks.
 The rates are based on the MGW (loaded) and the TARE weight (unloaded).

 The cost of the Driver’s ticket is $37.50 (one way on the cargo vessel).
 An alternative is the rental of a flatbed; however, this should be done in advance.

 The following are the costs associated with this service: